Claualvarez/ECCB2020/Superimposition.md

   - Finally, TM-align outputs a set of PDB files of the structure superimposition.

 _______
-## Exercise 2 : THIS IS NOT FINISHED YET!
+## Exercise 2: 4xpx vs. 5fnn THIS IS NOT FINISHED YET!
 For the second exercise we will use a different pair of proteins that have a homologous domain.

-**1. Download the PDB coordinates file of [YtfE](http://www.rcsb.org/structure/5FNN) from _Escherichia coli K-12_ and save it in your working_directory.**
+**1. Download the PDB coordinates file of [YtfE](https://www.ebi.ac.uk/pdbe/entry/pdb/5fnn) from _Escherichia coli K-12_ and save it in your working_directory.**

-**2. Go to the [TM-align](https://zhanglab.ccmb.med.umich.edu/TM-align/) web server page and upload the two PDB file that you downloaded in the previous step.**
+**2. Go to the [TM-align](https://zhanglab.ccmb.med.umich.edu/TM-align/) web server page and upload the PDB file for 4xpx and 5fnn and run the superimposition by clicking the *Run TM-align* button.**

 **3. Examine the results.**